ariefsn/alquran-dart/README.md

   - 🇹🇷: Dar Al-Salam Center
   - 🇫🇷: Montada Islamic Foundation
 - Generate URL for Audio and Image.
 Based on [Islamic Network](https://islamic.network).
+- Generate Random Verse
+- Search Chapters or Verses

 ## Install

-1. Add `alquran` as a dependency in your pubspec.yaml.
+1. Add `alfurqan` as a dependency in your pubspec.yaml.

     ```yaml
     dependencies:
-      alquran: any
+      alfurqan: any
     ```

 2. Install it